eduvpn/documentation/MOD_AUTH_MELLON.md

     'userIdAttribute' => 'MELLON_urn:oid:1_3_6_1_4_1_5923_1_1_1_10',
     'nameIdSerialization' => true,
     'spEntityId' => 'https://vpn.example/saml/metadata',
+],
 ```

 This will _serialize_ the XML node to a string using the IdP and SP entity ID
-together with the eduPersonTargetedID _value_.
+together with the eduPersonTargetedId _value_.
 If you are using the "Name ID",
 very much not recommended, you can set `userIdAttribute` to `MELLON_NAME_ID`.

 # Apache